-The players then exchange pieces of paper, taking care not to let the other player see their drawing.
+The players then exchange pieces of paper, taking care not to let the other player see their drawings.

-Each player then draws a body in the centre third of the paper, joining the necklines, and folds over the paper so just the legs are showing:
+Each player then draws a body in the center third of the paper, joining the necklines, and folds over the paper so just the legs are showing:

 Again, the players exchange pieces of paper.

-Finally, each player draws legs and feet, joining the leg lines, and folds the paper so nothing is visible.
+Finally, each player draws legs and feet, joins the leg lines, and folds the paper so nothing is visible.

 Finally, after exchanging again, each player opens their piece of paper to reveal the whole drawing.